pkrumins/youtube-uploader/readme.txt

 -x is a comma separated of tags.
 For example -x "cat, peteris, couch, sun".
 Tags also have to be quotes.

-Here is the list of possible categories (for -c switch):
+Here is the list of possible categories (for the "-c" switch):

     2    - Autos & Vehicles
     23   - Comedy
     27   - Education